JimHagan/otel-workshop/lab_4-Span-Attributes.md

 > If you have pushed your technical skills to the limit, are running short on time in this lab, or would like to confirm your code for accuracy then refer to this [solution file](/reference/shippingservice-AFTER.go) for the answer to this problem in addition to a code snippet that will produce an error when a user doesn't provide a 5-digit zipcode

 ## Moving forward in the workshop
-Once you have confirmed your ability to track city and state on shipped orders be sure to document your process.
-When that is done, you are ready to move onto the next lab in this workshop [Lab 5: Passing the torch](lab_5-passing-the-torch.md)
+Once you have confirmed your ability to track city on shipped orders be sure to document your process.
+You are ready to move on in this workshop.
+* If you have completed each of the 4 labs with time still remaining in the workshop, please take a look at the [Additional Challenges](Additional-Chellanges.md) available.
+* If you have completed each of the 4 labs on pace with expectatations, please move onto [Lab 5: Passing the torch](lab_5-passing-the-torch.md)